 About

-I am a cultural geographer, writer, and visual artist.
-My essays and visual works can be found in The Funambulist, Disegno Journal, and you are here: the journal of creative geography.
+Fowota Mortoo is a cultural geographer, writer, and visual artist.
+Her essays and visual works can be found in The Funambulist, Disegno Journal, and you are here: the journal of creative geography.
+Earlier this year, she was selected for a month-long curatorial and research residency program with Raw Material Company and in 2024, she was selected by The World Around as one of 25 under 25 Young Climate Prize awardees globally for her photography and Eʋe language project Mapping Keta.

-Earlier this year, based on research I conducted on the history of Black bricklaying and stonemasonry traditions in the Chapel Hill, North Carolina area, I created and exhibited a 12 square foot map composed of layered archival photographs overlaid with a hand drawn maze at the invitation of the Chapel Hill Historical Society.
-In June 2025, I was selected for a month-long curatorial and research residency program with Raw Material Company — a center for contemporary art, culture, and society in Dakar, Senegal — and in 2024, I was selected as one of 25 under 25 Young Climate Prize Awardees by The World Around for my photography and Eʋe language project Mapping Keta.
+Earlier this year, based on research she conducted on the history of Black bricklaying and stonemasonry traditions in the Chapel Hill, North Carolina area, she created and exhibited a 12 square foot map composed of layered archival photographs overlaid with a hand drawn maze at the invitation of the Chapel Hill Historical Society and in collaboration with the Marian Cheek Jackson Center.

 Image Credit: Massow Ka